davidholyko/dko-fizzbuzz/README.md

 // when the if expression is true, console log the corresponding string and do keyword continue
 // keyword continue skips all the code below and goes to the next iteration in the loop
 // when i = 15
-//      line 30: console logs 'fizzbuzz' and does continue which skips to i++
+//      console logs 'fizzbuzz' and does continue which skips to i++
 // i = 16

 // /////////////////////////////////////////////////////////////////////////////////////////